Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Introduction

-\textbf{Neglect of semantic dynamics}.
-Text semantics arise from the textual attributes of a node and its surrounding neighborhoods.
-These semantics exhibit changes across timestamps due to the temporal evolution of neighborhood contexts in TTAGs.
-For example, as depicted in Fig. \ref{fig:intro}(a), the term ``\textit{apple}'' may take on different meanings according to user preferences (driven by its neighborhoods), such as ``\textit{smartphone}'' when focused on technology while ``\textit{fruit}'' when turning to daily life.
+\textbf{Limitation (i): Neglect of semantic dynamics.} Text semantics arise from the textual attributes of a node and its surrounding neighborhoods.
+These semantics exhibit changes across timestamps due to the temporal evolution of neighborhood contexts within TTAGs.
+For example, as depicted in Fig.~\ref{fig:intro}(a), the term ``\textit{apple}'' may take on different meanings according to user preferences (driven by its neighborhoods), such as ``\textit{smartphone}'' when focused on technology while ``\textit{fruit}'' when turning to daily life.
 Such characteristics necessitate a temporal-aware design for extracting text semantics over time.
 However, existing TGNNs always use pre-trained language models, \eg, MiniLM \cite{minilm}, to statically embed texts as pre-processed features, failing to adapt to such dynamic semantic shifts and leading to suboptimal representations for effectively capturing the semantic dynamics.

-\textbf{Ineffective semantic-structural reinforcement modeling}.
-Another limitation of existing TGNNs is the rigid reliance on their structural encoding mechanisms, which predominantly focus on topological information without adequately incorporating semantic considerations.
-We argue that the semantics and structures within TTAGs can mutually reinforce each other, making a biased encoding mechanism that solely emphasizes structures untenable.
-This hypothesis is reasonable due to the inherent interplay between textual content and structural connectivity \cite{interpaly}.
+\textbf{Limitation (ii): Ineffective encoding for semantic-structural reinforcement.} Another limitation of existing TGNNs is the rigid reliance on their structural encoding mechanisms, which predominantly focus on topological information without adequately incorporating semantic considerations.
+We argue that the semantics and structures of TTAGs can mutually reinforce each other, making a biased encoding mechanism that solely emphasizes structures untenable.
+This hypothesis is reasonable due to the inherent \nips{complementarity} between textual content and structural connectivity \cite{interpaly, interplay_2} (\nips{also empirically validated in Sec.~\ref{app_sec:case}}).
 For instance, product recommendations are shaped not only by goods' descriptions but also by users' historical behaviors \cite{TTAG_rec1}.
-Existing encoding mechanisms of TGNNs do not account for such nuanced semantic-structural reinforcement in TTAGs, resulting in insufficient representations overly reliant on simplistic (sometimes noisy) structural information.
+Existing TGNN encoding mechanisms do not account for such nuanced semantic-structural reinforcement in TTAGs, resulting in insufficient representations that are overly reliant on simplistic (or sometimes noisy) structural information.